FreesideHull/hullblogs.com/README.md

 ## But I don't have a blog!
 Not to worry!
 It's easy to set one up, and a fabulous experience to have too.
-Not only is it useful for remembering things you've done in the past, but it's great on your CV too.
+Not only is it useful for remembering things you've done in the past, but it's great on your CV as well.
 Here are some places you can go to setup a free blog online with no hosting experience needed:

  - Wordpress: <https://wordpress.com/create-blog/>
  - Blogger: <https://www.blogger.com/about/>